yohaneneumann/propertyHunters/README.md

 • login for administrators to control access to certain parts of the site<br/>
 • functionality for administrators to view/edit/delete database entries such as properties/testimonials/vendors</p>

+Property Hunters was the first website I created and working on it was challenging.
+I could put into practice what I have learned during University and it was very rewarding seeing the result after so many hours of effort.